krzysztofzuraw/blog/src/posts/2016-08-07-factory-pattern.md

 tar_archive.generate()
 ```

 Then the real fun begins.
-Say I want to generate archive just only by
+Say I want to generate archive only by
 providing path and files to pack into the archive.
 For this purpose I
 use something called `ArchiveManager` which is factory: